AlexStillAlex/alexstillalex.github.io/_projects/4_project.md

 ---
 layout: page
-title: project 4
+title: The first poster
-description: another without an image
+description: This is where it all started.
 img:
 importance: 3
 category: fun